tomasmcguinness/matter-esp32-octopus-energy-gateway/Firmware/README.md

 # Matter Octopus Energy Gateway

-This project is a Matter Gateway to Octopus Energy.
+This project is my attempt at building Matter Gateway for Octopus Energy.